This dish, milagu kozhi varuval, is also popularly known as Chettinad chicken, or pepper chicken.

 - 800 g chicken thigh fillets - cut into large pieces

 for the marinade

 - Heat the peppercorns, fennel seeds, dried chillies, and coriander seeds in a heavy pan until fragrant and the pepper starts to pop.
 Remove from heat and allow to cool.

 - Grind the spices to a fine powder.
 Set aside.

 - Place the chicken pieces in a large bowl.
 Add the turmeric powder and the ground spices.
 Stir well, then cover and set aside in a refrigerator for two hours.

 - Heat a pressure cooker and add the gingelly oil.
 When the oil is hot, add the curry leaves.
-Quickly add the onions in a layer sprinkle with the salt, then add the tomatoes in another layer.
+Quickly add the onions in a layer and sprinkle with the salt.
+Add the tomatoes in another layer.
 Top this with the chicken and any remaining marinade, again in a layer.
 Add the coconut milk.
 Do not stir.